vita-student-projects/VideoPanopticSegmenation_Gr18/README.md

 ### Pretraining and training checkpoints

 The checkpoints for our pretraining and training can be found in [this folder](https://drive.google.com/drive/folders/1l1rVqQaE6VCfgHc50QEUXW-4EbYqokN2?usp=sharing) on Google Drive.
+All the videos presented and the presentation video are also included.

 | Checkpoint name                            | Refers to                                                                 |